Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Euphaedra ueleana (male, upper and underside)

-Euphaedra sarita (male, upper and underside)
+Euphaedra sarita (female, upper and underside)

 Euphaedra viridicaerulea (male, upper and underside)